JoeWalters/UniSentinal/README.md

    Open your browser and navigate to `http://localhost:3000`

 3. **Initial Setup**:
+   - **Web Configuration**: Use the settings button (⚙️) in the top-right to configure your UniFi controller connection
+   - **Environment Variables**: Or set UNIFI_HOST, UNIFI_USERNAME, and UNIFI_PASSWORD environment variables
    - The application will automatically connect to your UniFi controller
    - It will establish a baseline of existing devices
    - New devices will be detected and added to the monitoring list